optozorax/unasanu/content/en/index.md

 Is it possible to simulate human consciousness?
 {{ admonition_end() }}

-## Biology, Sociology, Psychology, etc are not mathematically describable
+## Biology, cociology, psychology, etc are not mathematically describable

 There is an argument which goes like: "Biology, sociology, psychology, and other such fields can't be described by mathematics, hence our universe is also non-mathematical and can't be simulated".